shellyg/GCD_Project/README.md

   - 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

 R Script file (r_analysis.R):

-    ## Requires packages, intall if necessary
+    ## Requires packages, install if necessary
     ## install.packages("plyr");install.packages("dplyr"); install.packages("reshape2")
     ## library(plyr); library(dplyr);library("reshape2")